chaijs/chai-fs/README.md

 This looks a bit complex and cumbersome but it does allow to quickly add large amount of detailed tests for all assertions.
 So far it seems to work empowering so I might extract this to a separate npm module later.

 Note it will generate a large amount of case variations so a small error in the code or your test setup can explode the suite wit a many failing assertions.
 Look closely at which tests are failing to see what is causing what.

-## Vagrant

-There is a Vagrantfile and set of Chef cookbooks to use with [Vagrant](http://www.vagrantup.com) for easy testing on a Linux VM.
-It will install a node.js from package, install the dependencies and enable grunt.

-Using this is especially important for platform specific features, like working with file permissions.
-I'm still looking for a way to get this testable on Windows and MacOS.

-If you don't already have Vagrant see the [documentation](http://docs.vagrantup.com/v2/getting-started/index.html).

 ## License